Connect to Earn

 Running a blockchain node and mining cryptocurrency used to be exclusively for developers and coders.
 Now, with AmazeWallet and our breakthrough technology, everyone can do it, directly from their mobile phones.

-By staking our native token AMT, you can help us secure our Layer 1 AmazeChain, the blockchain on which AmazeWallet is built.
+With our native token AMT, you can help us secure our Layer 1 AmazeChain, the blockchain on which AmazeWallet is built.
 Simply lock your tokens into smart contracts, make sure the app is running and earn rewards.
 It’s that easy.
-No coding and no energy-intensive mining rigs required; just your phone and some staked tokens.
+No coding and no energy-intensive mining rigs required; just your phone and an internet connection.

-At the moment, users will need to stake the following amount of AMT to become a light node:
+At the moment, users will need to use the following amount of AMT to become a node:

 - 50 AMT